cozy/cozy-client-js/docs/README.md

 ### `cozy.client.files.updateAttributesByPath(path, attrs, options)`

-`cozy.client.files.updateAttributesByPath(path, attrs, options)` is used to update the attributes associated to a file or directory specified by its id.
+`cozy.client.files.updateAttributesByPath(path, attrs, options)` is used to update the attributes associated to a file or directory specified by the given path.

 It returns a promise for the document of the updated directory or file.